jhogan/core/STYLE.md

 Never have more than one empty line in source code file.

 ### Justification
 All space in source code file is valuable.
-Don't waste verticle space by having more than one empty line.
+Don't waste vertical space by having more than one empty line.
 A single empty line, however, can aid in readability.